 So what’s the solution?
 Change roles?
 Change team?
 Change banks?
 Change jobs altogether?
-Yes!
-The clock is ticking and you ain’t ever getting these times back.
+Perhaps.
+The clock is ticking and you won’t get these times back.
 Change is good.
 Change is healthy.
-All ibankers have their own personal/professional reasons for sitting in their seat but do you really want to become the chap – maybe sitting a few rows away from you now – who has had the same role – perhaps at 2 or 3 different banks – for the last 20 years?
+All ibankers have their own personal and professional reasons for sitting in their seat but do you really want to become the chap – maybe sitting a few rows away from you now – who has had the same role, even if at 2 or 3 different banks, for the last 20 years?

 With a universe of work opportunities available nowadays how can you stick to the same thing for so damn long?
-If banking is your life’s mission and you love nothing more than fine but at least try different departments.
+If banking is your life’s mission and you love nothing more then fine; but at least try different departments.

 Smaller and nimbler

-Sometimes a jump to a smaller financial institutions makes all the difference.
-Like the ones who practice finance like it’s done a la Indiana Jones.
-I’m not talking about the flimsy boutiques here – incomparable to the prestigious big-name ibanks.
-Instead, I mean small and / or medium-sized hedge fund, private equity firm, hybrids of the two, focused corporate finance boutiques or other ’specialised’ finance firm that a) do fantastically well from a profit standpoint and b) do exciting stuff.
-Where you can witness A through Z of a deal, not just P.p.1 to P.p.2!
+Sometimes a jump to a smaller financial institution makes all the difference.
+Especially to practice finance a la Indiana Jones.
+I’m not talking about flimsy boutiques here – incomparable to the prestigious big-name investment banks.
+Instead, I refer to small and / or medium-sized hedge fund, private equity firm, hybrids of the two, focused corporate finance boutiques, Family Offices or other ‘specialised’ finance firm that a) do fantastically well from a profit standpoint and b) do exciting stuff.
+Where you can witness A through Z of a deal, not just P.p.1 to P.p.2.

-If you’re living in London take a casual walk around Mayfair and pay close attention to the signs on the doors that end with ‘Capital’ or ‘Partners’.
-A first glance you”ll think you’re passing a small art gallery or antiques shop.
-Is that a Picasso hanging on the wall, you’ll ask yourselves.
+If you’re living in London then you should take a casual walk around Mayfair and pay close attention to the signs on the doors.
+At first glance you may think you’re passing a small art gallery or antiques shop.
+Is that a Picasso hanging on the wall, you’ll ask yourself?

-These are the firms that move quickly, don’t deal with big comliance meetings, avoid spending countless hours working on useless 150-page presentations (which we all know nobody reads, and senior members of a team flaunt for personal reasons) and yet play quite a unique role in the financial system.
+These are the firms that move quickly, don’t deal with superfluous compliance meetings, avoid spending countless hours working on useless 150-page presentations (which we all know nobody reads, and senior members of a team flaunt for personal reasons) and yet play quite a unique role in the financial system.

-Many people working in these shops come from the big ibanks yet some never cut their teeth there.
-The big question is: how does one join one of these outfits in Mayfair, Greenwich, etc?
+Many people working in these shops come from the big investment banks yet some never cut their teeth there.
+The big question is: how does one join one of these outfits in Mayfair or the equivalent in another city?

-We’ve all heard about the young lady who advised a member of the Abu Dhabi royal family vis-a-vis a capital injection into a UK bank after warnings from the Financial Services Authority (FSA).
+We’ve all heard about the young lady who advised a member of the Abu Dhabi royal family on a capital injection into a UK bank after warnings from the Financial Services Authority (FSA).
 She never worked for a big investment bank slaving over PowerPoints & Excels.
-In fact, she never worked for a bank period :)
+In fact, she never worked for a bank.